Performance Production

 Please include work you’ve done in scene painting or in designing scenery for productions (or for classroom projects).
 Work that shows your understanding of or work with three-dimensional space is of special value.

-Please include work that shows your experience with Stage Management and Technical Direction, including prompt books from the productions you have recently worked (usually one good prompt book is enough).
+Please include work that shows your experience with Stage Management, including prompt books from the productions you have recently worked (usually one good prompt book is enough).
 Also important are photos of the productions they have worked to help us see the scale of the show.
 Stage Management is probably the most difficult of all the concentrations to document, and the biggest thing we look for is evidence of organizational skills.
 Lists you’ve made for a show (or for a project other than a show), calendars, checklists, sign-up sheets, scene breakdowns, contact sheets-all of these can be good things to show.
 If you don’t have much to show, don’t panic.
 We understand how difficult it is to document your work in stage management.